dtrelogan/react-formstate/docs/api.md

 </FormObject>
 ```

+see [model injection](/docs/modelInjection.md) for a slightly better example.

-only applies to your root FormObject. typically it is used with a [Form](#Form) component:
+the model prop only applies to your root FormObject. typically it is used with a [Form](#Form) component:

 ```jsx
 <Form formState={this.formState} model={this.props.model}>